It was too good an opportunity to miss! But what was it really like? And why was I nearly arrested?

 I take every opportunity available to build on and improve my knowledge of backyard chicken-keeping - even if that means flying from my home in Italy to the UK to do it!

-So when the Poultry Club of Great Britain announced they were running two one day courses in chicken husbandry to be held at the home of His Royal Highness Prince Charles and HRH the Duchess of Cornwall, Highgrove House in Gloucestershire, England, I was first to apply for both the foundation and the intermediary course!
+So when the Poultry Club of Great Britain announced they were running two one day courses in chicken husbandry to be held at Highgrove House in Gloucestershire, England - the home of His Royal Highness Prince Charles and Her Royal Highness the Duchess of Cornwall (now Camilla, The Queen Consort) - I was first to apply for both the foundation and the intermediary course!

 It's well known that Prince Charles owns and cares for a small flock of chickens - there's direct evidence that he feeds the hens and collects his own eggs each morning.
 He additionally has a large flock of free range birds on the farm at Highgrove.

 We were told that he had personally overseen the content of the courses, and it's common knowledge that he is passionate about organic farming and the welfare of farm animals.
 So I knew this would be a once-in-a-lifetime experience.

 And so it proved.

 For me, the great benefit was that the course gave me the knowledge and understanding to know that the way I'm raising my flock, from hatching right up to old age and death, is the form of husbandry which experts (including Prince Charles!) agree is caring, humane and gives my flock the best possible life.

 All of which I enjoy passing onto you, both here and in my newsletters.